Academic Profiles and Research Impact

 ORCID is a key tool used to pull all your research activity together under a permanent identifier.
 For more information see our ORCID page.

 Scopus is a large indexing database - its main purpose is to curate high-quality scholarly material and count citations.
 If you author or co-author a piece of research that is indexed in Scopus, a ScopusID will be assigned to you along with an associated profile.
 If you have work indexed in Scopus, it is very important to check that it is correctly attributed to you and associated with your ID.
-This can be done by yourself or with the help of the Open Research Team by emailing [email protected]
+This can be done by yourself, read through the Scopus Author Profile FAQs, or with the help of the Open Research Team by emailing [email protected].

 Google Scholar profile

 You can easily create your own Google Scholar profile and "claim" any publications found therein.
 This will then show up when people search your name or click on your publications.
-Like Scopus and Web of Science, it counts citations and provides statistics including your h-index.
+Like Scopus, it counts citations and provides statistics including your h-index.
 Note that you might find a higher number of citations reflected in Google Scholar than elsewhere.
-This is because databases such as Scopus and Web of Science count citations only for publications they index, and they index selectively.
+This is because databases such as Scopus count citations only for publications they index, and they index selectively.
 Google Scholar, by contrast, counts all citations it can find.

 Academia.edu is an online academic network.
 It can be used to share research, as well as to connect to other researchers and follow their work, while they, in turn, can follow yours.
 You can also monitor analytics such as the number of times your profile or documents are viewed.